Camping Guide to Ocala National Forest

-You can swim in the cool, clear waters of the forest’s many springs, paddle uniquely scenic spring runs, lakes and rivers, and explore the forest on hundreds of miles of forest roads and wilderness trails.
+Swim in the cool, clear waters of the forest’s many springs, paddle uniquely scenic spring runs, lakes and rivers, and explore the forest from hundreds of miles of forest roads and wilderness trails.

 Activity hubs with developed campgrounds

 Developed campgrounds in Ocala National Forest’s recreation areas have the most amenities, although only one has full hookups for RVs.
-With gated campgrounds and on-site campground hosts, they also offer the best security.
+These gated campgrounds with on-site campground hosts, also offer the best security.

 Alexander Springs Recreation Area